 Chevron’s strategic and business planning processes bring together the company’s views on energy market conditions to guide decision making by executive leadership and facilitate discussion with the Board of Directors.
 The energy demands of the world are greater today than at any other time in human history.
 Most energy experts agree oil and gas will account for about half of global energy consumption for at least the next two decades under almost any market scenario, even when government policy increasingly aims to cut GHG emissions.
 Due to declining production from existing sources, the world will need substantial investment in oil and gas projects to meet demand for affordable, reliable and ever-cleaner energy.
 As part of our strategic planning process, we use our proprietary models to forecast demand, energy mix, supply, commodity pricing and carbon prices – all of which include assumptions about future policy developments, such as those that may be implemented in support of the Paris Agreement.

-Our Policy Principles for Addressing Climate Change have guided our actions and policy views for the past 10 years.
+Our Policy Principles for Addressing Climate Change guide our actions.

 We take prudent, practical and cost-effective actions to address potential climate change risks as part of our commitment to running our business the right way and to unlocking the potential for progress and prosperity everywhere we work.